stummjr/doc.scrapinghub.com/oldapi.rst

 items.jl
 --------

-Similar to `items.json`_ but returns the items in `JSON Lines Format`_, which allows to retrieve all items without having to paginate the results.
+Similar to `items.json`_ but returns the items in jsonlines format, which allows to retrieve all items without having to paginate the results.

 *Example:*